lcmenaia/mvp-android-example/README.md

 # MVP Android Example

-A simple example of how you can start a MVP based Android App.
+Android short example on how to start a MVP based application.